 - School of Criminal Justice: Criminal Justice, Criminal Justice Corrections, and Criminal Justice Law Enforcement.

-- School of Family and Consumer Sciences: Consumer Affairs (with family and consumer sciences option and teacher certification option), Family and Child Development (with teacher certification option), Fashion Merchandising, Interior Design, and Nutrition and Foods (with dietetics option and teacher certification option).
+- School of Family and Consumer Sciences: Consumer Affairs (with consumer affairs, family and consumer sciences, and teacher certification options), Family and Child Development (with teacher certification option), Fashion Merchandising, Interior Design, and Nutrition and Foods (with dietetics option and teacher certification option).